 At age 16 after graduating from school, Ginette entered an apprenticeship program at a large pharmaceutical wholesale company in Bad Kreuznach Germany Schulze & CO.

-At 29 that point Ginette moved to the United States and became a resident alien with permission to work.
+Ginette moved to the United States and became a resident alien with permission to work at age 29.

 To expand her skills she attended a continuing education program for drawing and sketching at Clayton County College.
 There she received great support and her teacher urged her to start painting.
 Which she did.
 She immersed herself into books, research and self education in any way she could.
 Learning about art and about all the aspects of creating.